 Is your product/service right for your customer –

 Your product might meet all the above conditions and still be facing the wrong end of the stick.

 Is it really solving the right problem or addressing the right needs of the customer?
 The art of thinking like this is known as design thinking.

-Design thinking is a problem solving/opportunity finding technique which keeps the customer at its centre and is iterative.
+Design thinking is a problem-solving/opportunity-finding technique which keeps the customer at its centre and is iterative.